keptn/community/mentorship/gsod/2022/project-ideas.md

 #### New example projects

 Create 5-6 projects that introduce key Keptn capabilities for the Keptn curious to explore.
-We have a number of existing tutorials to use as starters or inspiration.
+We have some existing tutorials to use as starters or inspiration.
 Note that many of the existing tutorials use the [sockshop project](https://github.com/keptn-demo/sockshop) as a base;
 and some updates will be needed there.